 Duathletes complete a short, 1.8-k run around the lake on hilly trails.

-This is a real mountain bike course!
+This is a real mountain bike course of approximately 13 miles!
 No cyclocross bikes or hybrid bikes allowed.
 The mountain bike course is technical in sections,

 and the course includes many steep ascents and descents.
 BE CAREFUL!
 Racers

 are urged to pre-ride the course several times prior to race day to familiarize